mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 We can see that `throw` can lift an instance of the `Exception` type class
-(more about the type class later) into any value at all, just like
+(more about the type class later) into any value, just like
 `undefined`—bottom value—is a value found in any lifted type.
 It is
 generally well-known that all lifted Haskell values are inhabited by bottom,
 but in the presence of exceptions, it is also true that exceptions inhabit
-any type in a sense.
+any type.

 ## Catching exceptions

 If exceptions in Haskell could not be caught, we could consider them bottom
 values and the non-determinism `throw` introduces would be not that bad, but
 once we equip the language with a way to catch exceptions, they can
-influence behavior of our programs, and if exceptions are non-deterministic,
+influence the behavior of our programs, and if exceptions are
-our programs become non-deterministic as well.
+non-deterministic, our programs become non-deterministic as well.
 Not fun!

-Let us take an example from the paper [*A semantics for imprecise
+Let's take an example from the paper [*A semantics for imprecise
 exceptions*][a-semantics-for-imprecise-exceptions]:

 ```haskell